paocloud/paocloud-reverseproxy-hass/README.md

 Sets up an SSL proxy with NGINX web server.
 It is typically used to forward SSL internet traffic while allowing unencrypted local traffic to/from a Home Assistant instance.

-Make sure you have generated a certificate before you start this add-on.
-The [Duck DNS](https://github.com/home-assistant/hassio-addons/tree/master/duckdns) add-on can generate a Let's Encrypt certificate that can be used by this add-on.

 ## Configuration
 This is example of configuration.
 ```